krmbzds/stars/README.md

 ## Swift

+- [kamillobinski/thock](https://github.com/kamillobinski/thock) - THOCK your mac keyboard with over 25 built-in modes or your own soudpacks.
 - [wojciech-kulik/FlashSpace](https://github.com/wojciech-kulik/FlashSpace) - FlashSpace is a blazingly fast virtual workspace manager for macOS ⚡
 - [KrishKrosh/TrackWeight](https://github.com/KrishKrosh/TrackWeight) - Use your Mac trackpad as a weighing scale
 - [evanw/thumbhash](https://github.com/evanw/thumbhash) - A very compact representation of an image placeholder